Cantonese and Mandarin: the similarities and differences

 The default Chinese language in Hong Kong is Cantonese.
 Traditional Chinese characters are used in online and print medias.

-Hong Kong is a fabulous place to study Mandarin.
-It is the best place to learn Cantonese.
+While there are some disadvantages, Hong Kong remains a fabulous place to learn Mandarin.
+And it is certainly the best place to learn Cantonese.

 Cantonese has a longer history than Mandarin.
 It is said that Cantonese speaking people were originally refugees from the central part of China.
 They came to the South to escape the war, and therefore retained a version of old Chinese.